 It seems like we hear this story with a different spin on it almost every week: a company that’s grown and become more successful starts to outgrow their outsourced IT consultant or their first managed services provider.

-As a company goes through the stages of evolution, the level of skill required to meet the business’s needs changes.
+As a company goes through the stages of evolution, the level of skill required to meet the business’s needs changes and this can cause IT issues internally.
 Just like you wouldn’t rely on your bookkeeper to provide CFO-level services for a 100-person firm, chances are that your outsourced IT person or first MSP isn’t going to get the job done either.
 Not to mention that higher skilled labor costs more money and better management takes longer, making the pill tough - and expensive - to swallow.

 A big mistake we see companies make is trying to hire that IT consultant internally, or decide to replace the low-performing MSP with an internal “IT guy.”
-While it’s great to have someone who’s right there when you need them, this solution creates a bunch of problems of its own.
+While it’s great to have someone who’s right there when you need them, this solution creates a bunch of IT Issues.

 All your eggs in one basket